wcx0206/astro-dracula-blog/src/content/info/en/about.md

 Determined to create a blog that was truly my own, I decided to build one from the ground up.
 And here it is!

 The blog is mainly built with [Astro](https://astro.build/) with [React](https://react.dev/) components.
 I chose Astro because it is super fast.
 The color scheme is inspired by [Dracula](https://draculatheme.com/).
 I use [Tailwind CSS](https://tailwindcss.com/) for styling and [Tailwind Typography](https://github.com/tailwindlabs/tailwindcss-typography) for typography.
-And I do some animations with [Framer Motion](https://www.framer.com/motion/).
+And I do some animations with [Motion](https://motion.dev) (the original Framer Motion).